Cumulocity-IoT/Tracker-Agent/Readme.md

     }
     ```
 - On receiving an IMEI number, the agent:
-  1. Looks up the tenant option for the device-tenant mapping.
+  1. Lookup the global registry to check if device exist
-  2. If not found, registers the device in the default tenant and updates the mapping in tenant options.
+  2. If not found, tcp-agent will lookup all the subscribed tenants and check for device and update the global registery.
+  3. Still not found then log an error device not registered. please register the device in a tenant before sending data
+  4. continue thw processing

 ## Data Processing
-- On receiving Codec8 data:
+- On receiving Teltonika CODEC 8 or CODEC 8E data:
   1. The agent deserializes the buffered data and converts it into Cumulocity events.
   2. For each Codec8 entry, a Teltonika Location Update Event is created in Cumulocity.
   3. The tracker’s current location is updated in the inventory object.
+  4. Convert all the AVl properties in the measurement value and insert as measurement as well
 - Lcation Update Event JSON:
     ```json
     {